Surface and Boundary Dynamics

 Energy

-E = bad_energy(sqg) # Total L² energy across all boundaries
+E = bad_energy(sqg) # mean square of the boundary fields, averaged over all boundaries

 Enstrophy

-Z = bad_enstrophy(sqg, "theta") # Squared gradient of specific field
+Z = bad_enstrophy(sqg, "theta") # mean squared gradient of one named field

 Maximum Velocity